CaioBittencourt/arvore-genealogica/README.md

 This application uses MongoDB replica set to leverage atomic transactions and uses `$graphLookup` to recursively search hierarquical data.
 This application has three relationships on a database level.
 Each person can connect to eachother through: `Children`, `Parent` and `Spouse`.
 The reason i added the `Spouse` relationship its because this relationship should affect the bacon number.
 To affect the bacons number you have to change how the family graph is connected.

+The relationships that are identifiable in this application are:
+- parent
+- child
+- sibling
+- nephew
+- cousin
+- spouse
+- aunt/uncle

+That being said, what is returned by the API is ALL ascendants of a user plus siblings, nephew, uncles/aunts and spouses, children.

 ## Endpoints

 * POST - /person  => Stores a person